Do you make a shopping list before you go to the supermarket or your local shops? You'd be surprised at how many of us

 - You don't have to plan every meal in the week – just having a clear idea for 4-5 meals will allow you to be flexible with unexpected leftovers.

-Shopping lists: because they're worth it Did you know that 4.2million tonnes of edible food and drink that could have been eaten (i.e. not including shells and bones) are thrown away from our homes each year?
-That adds up to around £200 per person and about £700 per family.
+Shopping lists: because they're worth it Did you know that 5.1 million tonnes of food and drink that could have been eaten (i.e. not including shells and bones) are thrown away from our homes each year?
+That adds up to around £230 per person and about £800 per family.
 Not only is this a waste of delicious food, but it has serious impacts on the environment.